phaustin/climate_students_eoas/content/resources/tutorials/Historical_Data.md

 Author: Ben Farris

-In this notebook, we focus on loading in the data from the CMIP6 site for British Columbia.
+In this notebook, we focus on loading in the data from the CMIP6 site for British Columbia and saving it to netcdf.
 We can then work on histogramming the data in order to understand the variability within the models.
+The models are the Canadian CanESM, the British Hadley model and the US GISS model

 Based on [project pythia](https://projectpythia.org/cmip6-cookbook/notebooks/foundations/intake-esm.html)